Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Prediction Results of Medical Practice

-The main paper reported the prediction results for the AUROC.
-Here, we provide the results for AUPRC.
-Table~\ref{tab:res_decom_auprc} shows the decompensation prediction results for AUPRC metric.
-Table~\ref{tab:res_mor_auprc} shows the in-hospital mortality prediction results for AUPRC metric.
+The main paper reported the average UDA performance between MIMIC and AUMC without the standard deviation of the results.
+Here, we provide the full results with gap filled (\%) calculated for each method and additional AUPRC metric for decompensation and mortality predictions.
+Table~\ref{tab:res_decom} and Table~\ref{tab:res_decom_auprc} show the decompensation prediction results.
+Table~\ref{tab:res_mor} and Table~\ref{tab:res_mor_auprc} show the mortality prediction results.
+Table~\ref{tab:res_los} show the length of stay prediction results.

 The results confirm our findings from the main paper: overall, our \framework achieves the best performance in both source and target domains.